aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/technical-articles/databases/how-to-save-retrieve-barcodes-to-and-from-database-in-net/_index.md

 ### **Retrieving Barcode Details from Database**
 If it is required to display the barcode image from the information stored in the database, the details of that specific barcode are retrieved from the database and a barcode is generated at runtime according to those barcode details.

-For this purpose, we need to connect to the database and select a specific barcode details and fills the DataTable with those barcode details using SqlDataAdapter.
+For this purpose, we need to connect to the database and select specific barcode details and fills the DataTable with those barcode details using SqlDataAdapter.
 A BarcodeGenerator is created at runtime.
 It's CodeText and SymbologyType properties are configured using barcode details in DataTable.
 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-TechnicalArticles-BarcodeWithDatabase-RetrieveFromDB.cs" >}}

 The above-mentioned method can be used with Windows Forms application using the [BarCodeControl](https://apireference.aspose.com/barcode/net/aspose.barcode.windows.forms/barcodecontrol).